 Once again, the answer to “how quickly will I be able to play songs” will depend on:

-By learning a few beginner chords you should be well on your way to learning a ton of new songs.
-For a short list of easy beginner songs to start out with check out the beginner’s guitar songs to learn list.
-If you practice frequently, you should be able to play one of these songs within one week.
-Though at first the playing may be rough around the edges, you should be able to quickly improve your sound by practicing at least a little every day.
+By learning a few chords from a guitar chord chart you should be well on your way to learning a ton of new songs.
+Though at first, your playing may be rough around the edges, you should be able to quickly improve your sound by practicing at least a little every day.

 Start off slow by learning a song with just a couple of chords or a few simple tabs.
-Additionally, use helpful guitar software such as Tux Guitar or Guitar Pro to help you hear and visualize how the song should be played.
+Additionally, use helpful guitar software such as Guitar Pro to help you hear and visualize how the song should be played.